GreenSlips Jagara

-Featuring the 5.3 ltr V12 motor that had been introduced in the series 3 E-Type it became the ultimate ‘Businessman’s Express’.
+Then in 1972 came the XJ12 featuring the 5.3 ltr V12 motor that had been introduced in the series 3 E-Type.
 The XJ12 had some minor styling differences to the XJ6, notably the grille featured vertical slats and the use of V12 badges inside and out.
 The XJ12L followed soon and the car was promoted as the ‘fastest four door saloon in the world’ and ‘capable of 140 m.p.h.’ again demand outstripped supply and the press were suitably amazed and impressed.
 The ‘Double Six’ was the Daimler version of the XJ12.

 In 1979 the XJ was given a third life as the Series 3 model.
 An exterior re-design by Pininfarina gave the Jaguar more window space, better streamlining and a revised grille similar to the Series 1 V12.
 Also; flush door handles and a revised roof line helped to give a more modern look.
 Mechanically the biggest change was fuel injection of the venerable XK 4.2 ltr engine and the 5.3 ltr V12.
 It was also offered in 3.4 ltr form as an economy model.
 The interior was also upgraded with more woodgrain and from 1982 the first trip computers fitted to Jaguar cars.
 The 1983 Series 3 also saw the transfer of the name ‘Sovereign’ from Daimler models to the Jaguar model.
 There were Daimler ‘Vanden Plas’ and ‘Double Six’ models to be had as well.
 Production of the Series 3 continued until 1992.
 This model is widely seen as the most practical of the ‘classic’ XJ models to own.